Dhrumil-1997/Covid19_Prediction/README.md

 ## Acknowledgement
 We would like to extend our sincere gratitude to Dr. Garima Bajwa, our supervisor, for his assistance with our research study.

+## How to run the code

+We used django web framework for web integration.You need to serup django environment in your system or location where your project is located.

+Please check the requirements.txt file for the pre-requiests for running the project.

+Then go to cmd ... go to the located path of your project and run manage.py file.

+Ex. path> pyhton manage.py runserver (Manage.py file locatated at "Covid_CNN_WebApp\cov_cnn_web")

+This will host your website on localhost and now you can use the website.